 NewYork-Presbyterian Hospital/Weill Cornell Medical Center's Pancreatic Program has a vigorous research program to study the molecular genetics of pancreatic cancer and pancreatic cysts to better understand disease development.
 Developmental, stem, and cancer cell biologists bring unique and integrative perspectives to enhance the understanding of the molecular and genetic basis of pancreatic cancer.
 We are also conducting a unique prevention program dedicated to helping those with a family history of pancreatic cancer determine their own risk of developing this disease.

 A number of clinical trials are under way to advance the care of patients with pancreatic cancer, assessing investigational drugs as well as novel combinations of existing drugs.

 Islet Cell Transplantation

-Patients at Weill Cornell undergoing islet cell transplantation receive multidisciplinary care from transplant surgeons, nephrologists, endocrinologists, nurses, transplant coordinators, dietitians, pharmacists, and social workers before, during, and after the procedure.
+Patients at NYP/Weill Cornell undergoing islet cell transplantation receive multidisciplinary care from transplant surgeons, nephrologists, endocrinologists, nurses, transplant coordinators, dietitians, pharmacists, and social workers before, during, and after the procedure.